 2. Determine the number of canisters

-The veterinarian should dispense enough canisters so that the pet parent is able to administer oxygen at home for a short period and provide oxygen on the way to the animal hospital.
-Larger dogs requiring higher flow rates may need additional canisters.
-Pet owners that live farther from the hospital may also need additional canisters.
+The veterinarian should dispense enough canisters so that the pet parent is able to administer oxygen at home to stabilize and/or prepare for transport and provide oxygen on the way to the veterinary hospital.
+Multiple Canisters will likely be needed to accomplish this.

-25 minutes of travel and 1 LPM flow rate = 25 liters of oxygen needed for the trip.
-Each canister contains 10 liters of oxygen USP, so the pet parent would use at least 3 canisters during transport and more if home stabilization is being attempted.
-The pet parent would change the canister approximately every 10 minutes as indicated by the gauge on the Regulator.
+Plan for the longer trip to the emergency practice, at 20 minutes plus 10 minutes of prep (and depending on the condition perhaps stabilization at home) plus 10 minutes of buffer.
+This would be 40 minutes in total.
+Using a 1 LPM flow rate, 40 liters of oxygen and since each canister contains 10 liters of oxygen USP, the pet parent should minimally have on hand 4 Canisters during transport and more if home stabilization is being attempted.
+The pet parent would change the Canister approximately every 10 minutes as indicated by the gauge on the Regulator.

 Example 2: Transporting to a referral practice

-A referral practice is 20 minutes away and a 35 kg dog is being transferred with nasal cannulas and a 2 LPM regulator.
-Therefore, 40 liters of oxygen is needed.
-4 canisters would be minimally needed, but it would be recommended to dispense 6 canisters in case of traffic or getting lost.
+A referral practice is 20 minutes away and a dog is being transferred with nasal cannulas using a 2 LPM regulator.
+20 minutes of travel plus 10 minutes of buffer- 30 minutes.
+With a 2 LPM Regulator, 60 liters of oxygen is needed.
+With 10 L Canisters, 6 canisters would be minimally needed, but it would be recommended to dispense 7-8 canisters in case of traffic or getting lost.
 The owner caring for the pet would need to change canisters approximately every 5 minutes.

 3. Demonstrate the Pawprint oxygen system to the pet parent or caregiver.